Samsung/ONE-vscode/src/Tests/README.md

 OR

-Click F5 or run the `Extension Tests` with breaking points for debug.
+Select `Extension Tests` in debug configuration and then run. (e.g., by pressing F5 and with breaking points for debug if you need to debug tests.)

 # Limitation